ishordev1/Programming-practices/SpringBoot/SpringHibernate.md

 Note:
 - use proper packageName + Class Name for create new object in jpa query manually.
+- also need same sequence of dto and in query variable name
 - SpringDataJPA Query use constructor so need to present constructor in that class, so manually create constructor for that.
 - Lombok not work.
 ---